Iacopo454/Iacopo-Recipes/README.md

 Research:

-I used the BBC website to search for the recipe descriptions and ingredients.
+I used the BBC website to search for the recipe descriptions,ingredients and procedure.
+Here the link https://www.bbc.co.uk/food/recipes

+Photos:
+All taken from Pixabay website here the link, https://pixabay.com/